MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

 >[!IMPORTANT]
 >- If you're using predictive opportunity scoring that pertains to a version prior to 2020 release wave 2 for Dynamics 365, delete the model.
 Otherwise, the previous version of the model will be applied on all opportunities in your organization, and the newly generated models won't have any effect on the opportunities.
 More information:[Delete a model](#delete-a-model)
->- From 2020 release wave 2 for Dynamics 365, the application writes the opportunity scoring related data to **msdyn_predictivescore** entity and stopped writing to opportunity entity.
+>- From 2020 release wave 2 for Dynamics 365, the application writes the opportunity scoring related data to **msdyn_predictivescore** entity and has stopped writing to the opportunity entity.
 This entity is common for both lead and opportunity scoring.
 More information: [Entity reference](entity-reference.md).

 You can add custom fields to generate an accurate model for predictive opportunity scoring.
 The custom fields can be specific to your organization so that you can decide the impact of the outcome.